vcuse/MixedRealityRobotics/README.md

 3. Fork and/or download the current version of Mista using the GitHub tools above.
 4. Copy all assets from your downloaded Mista project's `Assets` folder into your configured Unity MR project's `Assets` folder.

-_TODO: Is there a more efficent way to implement the project?_

 ### Setting Up RobotStudio

 [ABB Robot Studio Operating Manual](https://library.e.abb.com/public/58b48849b2c545f38cb1d85267032091/3HAC032104%20OM%20RobotStudio-en.pdf)

 ["RobotStudio Handbook" by Aprameya](https://www.ardavan.io/post/robotstudio-handbook)

-_TODO: Not sure how to update this section. - Haley_

 1. Ensure Robot Controller is functioning by viewing if Controller Status is green.
 Ensure you are connected to same network as Hololens.